 The frequency of the payment

-The payment account number
+The payment account number and sort code

 The account name